cliuless/ds_again/class_lectures/week08-fletcher2/02-recommenders/pair_recommender.md

 2) Write a function that will take a UserID and recommend three movies based on what they have liked.

 This an open-ended problem.
 Come up with a simple metric and just code it up.
-If you would like some guidance, at 9:40, I'll Slack an approach that you could take (but brainstorm 5-10 minutes before viewing the hint).
+If you would like some guidance, at 9:15, I'll Slack an approach that you could take (but brainstorm 5-10 minutes before viewing that).